Friends kept jio-ing me out for hotpot. Also because they know I am a soup person.

 “Have you heard about the hotpot place with FREE manicure service?
 Oh and FREE fruits and popcorn while you are waiting for a table?”

-Super good service.
-Recommended food include Aorta (pork/beef), Fresh Tripe, handmade balls, and house made noodles – get the guy to do those acrobatic pulls in front of you.
+Good service generally, something that may even put Singaporeans ‘uncomfortable’.
+Recommended food include Aorta (pork/beef), handmade balls, and house made noodles for the server to do those acrobatic pulls in front of you. #forthegram

 The tomato and laksa soup bases are some of my favourites.
 Hai Di Lao is indeed all about the entire package and experience, and certain satisfying.

 Price is on the high side, and some may not be happy with the extra $4 charge on sauces.
-I am quite willing to pay more for the attentive service, and its fresh ingredients and variety.
-Hai Di Lao (Plaza Singapura)
+People are quite willing to pay more for the attentive service, and its fresh ingredients and variety.

 Beauty In The Pot – The Centrepoint